 Decades before the appearance of fur traders, missionaries and discoverers, their impact arrived as waves of disease decimated native populations on the plains and in mountain valleys.
 Westside tribes tolerated early trading posts and religious missions, although the Blackfoot nations were less accommodating on the east slopes.
-Military forces played both sides of the new order, subduing pockets of Indian resistance while restraining whiskey traders who exploited social breakdown. wildlife, especially bison, and the introduction of cattle and railroads solidified the transition to a new society with a different economy.
+Military forces played both sides of the new order, subduing pockets of Indian resistance while restraining whiskey traders who exploited social breakdown.
+The wholesale slaughter of native wildlife, especially bison, and the introduction of cattle and railroads solidified the transition to a new society with a different economy.

-Bar U Ranch National Historic Site B-3 The Bar U Ranch spills eastward from the Rocky Mountains across the rolling grasslands of Alberta's Highway 22 Cowboy Trail.
-Transport yourself to an era when horse-drawn chuck wagons followed cattle drives on sprawling, open-range ranches staked by investors
+Bar U Ranch National Historic Site B-3 The Bar II Ranch spills eastward from the Rocky Mountains across the rolling grasslands of Alberta's Highway 22 Cowboy Trail.
+Transport yourself to an era when horse-drawn chuck wagons followed cattle drives on sprawling, open-range ranches staked by investors in Montréal.

 Cranbrook History Centre D-1 Hints of dining car flirtations and parlour car cigar smoke haunt the vintage trains waiting forever at the Cranbrook History Centre.
 A self-guided heritage walking tour of nearby Baker Hill District and historic downtown completes the grand railway experience of yesteryear.

-Fort Steele Heritage Town D-1 Rescued pioneer-era structures, summer street theatre, and grazing Clydesdales recall Fort Steele Heritage Town's origins as an outpost of the North West Mounted Police who came to tame itinerant gold seekers from store, photographic red barn, and other structures of this late 19th-century to early 20th-century homestead, you'll see a vast collection of restored pioneer artifacts.
-For special events, volunteers demonstrate early farming methods and fire up vintage machinery such as the steam-powered sawmill
+Fort Steele Heritage Town D-1 Rescued pioneer-era structures, summer street theatre, and grazing Clydesdales recall Fort Steele Heritage Town's origins as an outpost of the North West Mounted Police who came to tame itinerant gold seekers from America's wilder West

 Hillcrest Cemetery D-3 The 189 coal miners who died in Hillcrest Mine's 1914 explosion are buried in mass graves, grouped according to the religious cultures of the mostly young and immigrant men.
-Heritage Acres Farm Museum D-4 As you tour the log house, general